frankkilcommins/SwaggerHub-Portal-Management/README.md

 - products _folder_- a folder containing all products to be uploaded and published.
 Each product _sub-folder_ name will be used as the `product name` created/modified within the portal
   - product One _folder_ - contains all data relevant to "Product One"
-    - *.md _files_ - contains the markdown documents to be published within "Product One".
+    - `*.md / *.html` _files_ - contains the markdown and/or HTML documents to be published within "Product One".
 The file name is used as the table-of-contents entry name.
     - images _folder_ - a folder to house the product logo and _embedded_ sub-folder
       - `*.png / *.jpeg` - a root level image to be used as the product logo (needs to be reference from the `manifest.json`)
       - embedded _folder_ - a folder to storing all images to be embedded within the product markdown (or HTML) pages.
 See the image embedding conventions ([markdown](#image-embedding-convention-markdown) or [html](#image-embedding-convention-html)) for more info on how to reference.